AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 ![Content Fragment Editor - Show References](assets/cf-authoring-show-references-link.png)

 A window opens, listing all related references.
+To open a reference, select the name or title, or the link icon.

 For example:

 <!-- CHECK: screenshot checked 2023.08.08 -->